 “Oh honey, I used to do all that stuff too,” she said dismissively, and added “You’ll learn.”

-Well, I was wrong.
+I was wrong.
 I did not possess a houseful of adult relatives or a vast network of stay-at-home friends that would have naturally accompanied some of these tasks 70 years ago.
 I did however possess two tiny children, a house and garden that needed a complete renovation, and a dimwitted desire to prove I could do it all.

-Stepping back, taking stock.
+Stepping back, taking stock, preserving sanity.

 The process taught me a valuable lesson: just because I could do something, didn’t mean I should.
 I had to start saying no. An even shorter year later I was taught another valuable lesson: that my raging Type A personality required a thorough check up every year.